massanoori/THRotator/doc/en/pages/usage.rst

 =====================

 By pressing ``Alt+Left`` or ``Alt+Right``, the screen is rotated by 90 degrees in left or right direction.
-When entire screen aspect ratio is smaller than 4:3 seen from rotated screen viewpoint, THRotator try to magnify main screen region to as large size as possible while you are playing or watching replay data.
+When entire screen aspect ratio, seen from rotated screen viewpoint, is smaller than the original, THRotator tries to magnify main screen region to as large size as possible while you are playing or watching replay data.

 Screen capture on Th06